SiliconSelf/cookbook/content/docs/basics/equipment.md

 only costs around a dollar extra.

-If you want to go a step up in quality, the same store has other more expensive offerings from brands like Vigor.
-There's also
+If you want to go a step up in quality, the same store has other more expensive offerings from brands like Vigor. ~~There's also
 [Made In](https://madeincookware.com/), the hot new kid on the block that's been sponsoring YouTubers left and right.
-None of these are recommendations as I have not personally used them, but they are options you can try if you want to spend more for potentially better quality.
+None of these are recommendations as I have not personally used them, but they are options you can try if you want to spend more for potentially better quality.~~

+Update 04/2024: I have since used Made In's stainless steel cookware and am a convert.
+If the price range is in the cards for you, I can now strongly recommend [Made In's 10-Piece Stainless Set](https://madeincookware.com/products/the-stainless-sets/10-piece) from personal experience.

 {{% alert context="danger" %}}